kiokojackson81-rgb/betechops/docs/online-attendant-commission.md

 Ladder (shared progressive logic for both paths when applicable):

-500k–1M band → KES 10,000 (pro-rated within this band).
+500k-1M band → KES 10,000 (pro-rated within this band).

 2M → KES 15,000 (step).

 3M → KES 20,000 (step).

-4M–10M → KES 20,000 each (steps).
+4M-10M → KES 20,000 each (steps).

-Cumulative: add full rewards for all previous steps; pro-rate inside the current open band.
+Cumulative: add full rewards only when the corresponding step threshold is reached; the only prorated window is the first band (500k-1M), so sales between 1M and the next step do not earn additional commission until the next tier is hit.

 Max cumulative around KES 185,000 at 10M+.